Glenmorangie distillery: Production

 Glenmorangie uses a number of different cask types, with all products being matured in white oak casks which are manufactured from trees growing in Glenmorangie's own forest in the Ozark Mountains of Missouri, United States.
 These new casks are left to air for two years before being leased to distillers Jack Daniel's and Heaven Hill for them to mature bourbon in for four years.
 Glenmorangie then uses the barrels to mature their spirit.
 The Original range will mature entirely in ex-bourbon casks, while the Extra Matured range of bottlings are transferred into casks that were previously used to mature other products such as wine, port or sherry in a process called finishing.
 These form part of the regular range of products Glenmorangie makes.
 Glenmorangie also obtains small batches of other casks for finishing and release limited edition bottlings from these.
 Following acquisition by LVMH, Glenmorangie produced a rare limited edition aged in casks previously used to mature Château Margaux; these bottlings are now (2011) extremely hard to find and are priced accordingly.

 The warehouses in which the casks are stored are also believed to affect the taste of the whisky.
 Glenmorangie have released a special edition bottling titled Cellar 13, which is from the warehouse closest to the sea, as the whisky is believed to have a distinctive flavour.

+Dr Bill Lumsden MBE has been with Glenmorangie for more than 25 years and oversees all whisky production.
+He is the Director of Distilling, Whisky Creation and Whisky Stocks.

 Bottling of the Glenmorangie and Ardbeg brands takes place at The Glenmorangie Company's purpose-built bottling plant in The Alba Campus at Livingston, West Lothian, just outside Edinburgh, Scotland.
 Glenmorangie previously bottled Drambuie in a joint venture with the Drambuie Company; this arrangement ended in 2010.